FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/CFTACCNT_concepts.md

 T or X state.
 This command is taken into account when the ACCNT parameter of the CFTPARM command is defined.

-<span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> authorizes only one identifier of the CFTACCNT type.
+{{< TransferCFT/componentshortname  >}} authorizes only one identifier of the CFTACCNT type.

 Two recording modes can be used, depending on the system:

 -   Recording of data
-    in <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> files.
+    in {{< TransferCFT/componentshortname >}} files.
 In this case, the CFTACCNT command defines the names of the files receiving the data and their management (parameter setting TYPE = FILE).
 This mode is available on ALL SYSTEMS.